What We Do & How We Do It

 Rapid growth — good or bad?

-The amount of assets held by our customers has grown rapidly.
+The amount of assets held on the Celsius platform has grown rapidly.
 Currently these total assets are above $1 billion.
 Is there such a thing as growing too fast?
 Although it is a great problem to have, you bet there is.
 We are committed to continuing to reward customers, but if we do not earn enough on our end, it is not hard to imagine what happens next.
 We absolutely need to stay razor-sharp-focused and plan ahead through this high growth period.
 Nothing is built overnight and we must prepare for the future so there are no surprises.
 We need to be always looking forward and be ready for anything the growth brings.
 I, as a CFO, think about these things every day.
 We work on diversification of portfolios where we can deploy coins.
 We come up with new products periodically.
 We reach out to different people using different approaches.
 Those are a few of the examples of what we work on everyday.

 The most important part of our company — YOU!